 We're making plans to bring together musicians, dancers, cooks and special makers for a day that we're fondly calling "Mid-Coast Maine meets the Middle East".
 Everyone is welcome and the festivities will start and 11:00 and finish by 4:00 in time to catch the sunset over the Bay.
 Stay tuned for more details and the opportunity to purchase meals in advance (last year we were sold out very quickly).
-All of the profits will be sent to a Makers Workshop in Yerevan to support older Armenian craftspeople in need.

 Order Meal Tickets

 Online ticket sales will be available June 15th

 Sign up below for our newsletter and we'll give you plenty of notice...last year dinners sold out quickly.

 Options will include pre-purchased Shish Kebab dinners or on-site treats like freshly baked lamejuhn (Armenian Pizzas), Middle Eastern Desserts and more.